-Recommendation 4-49: In accordance with IDEA: 145
+Recommendation 4-49: In accordance with IDEA:144

 - a) The IEP team should be composed of a parent, a student, at least one general education teacher, at least one special education teacher, a district staff member who can supervise special education services, an educator who can interpret evaluation results such as a school psychologist, a parent advocate, and a translator if needed.
-Currently, Dilley is the only FRC that reports having this kind of IEP structure. - b) IEP accommodations, modifications, and supports should be developed with parents and the contents explained to them in their primary language or in a language in which they are proficient as defined by federal law. - c) A skilled interpreter should be present at all IEP meetings to explain the process and to ensure parental consent to special education services. - d) Parents of children classified with a disability should be allowed to examine all education records and participate (e.g., provide input, make requests, refuse provisions, and be informed in their primary language) in all meetings regarding the identification, evaluation, and educational placement of their child. - e) Parents with children classified with a disability and provided with an IEP or a 504 accommodation should receive a thorough explanation of the plan(s) and their purpose in a language they understand well, ideally their primary language, and should receive written and electronic copies of the plans for continuity of services in schools in post-release communities.
+Currently, Dilley is the only FRC that reports having this kind of IEP structure. - b) IEP accommodations, modifications, and supports should be developed timely, and with parents and the contents explained to them in their primary language or in a language in which they are proficient as defined by federal law. - c) A skilled interpreter should be present at all IEP meetings to explain the process and to ensure parental consent to special education services. - d) Parents of children classified with a disability should be allowed to examine all education records and participate (e.g., provide input, make requests, refuse provisions, and be informed in their primary language) in all meetings regarding the identification, evaluation, and educational placement of their child. - e) Parents with children classified with a disability and provided with an IEP or a 504 accommodation should receive a thorough explanation of the plan(s) and their purpose in a language they understand well, ideally their primary language, and should receive written and electronic copies of the plans for continuity of services in http://idea.ed.gov/explore/view/p/%2Croot%2Cdynamic%2CTopicalBrief%2C9%2C.